-INTRODUCTION
+1 INTRODUCTION

 Interactions between pharmaceutical companies and HCPs - either directly or through HCOs - have a profound and positive influence on the quality of patient treatments and the value of future research.
 At the same time, the integrity of the decisions of an HCP to prescribe a medicine is one of the pillars of the healthcare system.
 In this context, the EFPIA and its member associations have adopted codes and guidelines to ensure that these interactions meet the high standards of integrity that patients, society, governments and other stakeholders expect.
-The EFPIA, IFPMA, and PhRMA Codes Disclosure Code ("Code on Disclosure of ToVs from Pharmaceutical Companies to HCPs and HCOs") was created to protect the integrity of these relationships and represents a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.
+The EFPIA Code of Practice was created to protect the integrity of these relationships and represents a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.
 Therefore, requires that each member company documents and disclose ToVs it makes, directly or indirectly, to or for the benefit of an HCP/HCO Recipient.